Flat Roof Insulation: why insulate the roof at all?

 Glass Fiber and Mineral Fiber

-This material is considered to be technically obsolete.
-Insulation is usually produced as panels or batts.
-As single-ply roofing membrane technology becomes more popular, glass fiber and mineral fiber materials are being phased out.
-However, they can still be ordered, including as formaldehyde-free mineral wool.
+As single-ply roofing membrane technology becomes more popular, glass and mineral fiber materials are replaced because they usually exist as panels or batts.
+However, you can still order them, including as formaldehyde-free mineral wool.

-• Safety precautions must be observed, as the material may be hazardous to the respiratory tract during installation and operation.
+• The material may be hazardous to the respiratory tract during installation and operation.

 Glass Fiber and Mineral Fiber